microsoft/onnxruntime-inference-examples/js/segment-anything/README.md

 ### Point your browser at the web server
 Once the web server is running, open your browser and navigate to http://localhost:8888/.
 You should now be able to run Segment-Anything in your browser.

+## TODO
+- add support for fp16
+- add support for MobileSam